isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/initializing-the-text-data-source-driver.md

 <br/>

-Das Microsoft Access-Datenbankmodul verwendet die Einträge im Ordner Text wie folgt.
+The Microsoft Access database engine uses the Text folder entries as follows.

 <table>
 <colgroup>